Also known as: Osteitis fibrosa cystica and Hyperparathyroidism - osteitis fibrosa

 - Problems due to hyperparathyroidism, such as kidney stones and kidney failure

-Osteitis fibrosa is a complication of hyperparathyroidism in which the bones turn soft and become deformed.
+Osteitis fibrosa is a complication of hyperparathyroidism, a condition in which certain bones become abnormally weak and deformed.

-The parathyroid glands are four glands in the neck that help control calcium use and removal by the body.
-They do this by producing parathyroid hormone, or PTH.
-PTH helps control calcium, phosphorus, and vitamin D levels within the blood and bone.
+The parathyroid glands are 4 tiny glands in the neck.
+These glands produce parathyroid hormone (PTH).
+PTH helps control calcium, phosphorus, and vitamin D levels in the blood and is important for healthy bones.

 Osteitis fibrosa may cause bone pain or tenderness.
 There may be fractures (breaks) in the arms, legs, or spine, or other bone problems.

 Blood tests show a high level of calcium, parathyroid hormone, and alkaline phosphatase (a bone chemical).
-Phosphorus may be low.
+Phosphorus level in the blood may be low.

-If surgery is not possible, drugs can sometimes be used to lower calcium levels.
+If surgery is not possible, medicines can sometimes be used to lower calcium level.

 Call your health care provider if you have bone pain, tenderness, or symptoms of hyperparathyroidism.

-Today, routine blood tests performed during a medical check up or for another health problem usually detect high calcium levels before severe damage is done.
+Routine blood tests done during a medical checkup or for another health problem usually detect a high calcium level before severe damage is done.

 - Review date: